-Generally, we target paying approximately half of each executive's total compensation in the form of equity.
+Generally, we target providing approximately half of each executive's total compensation opportunity in the form of long-term equity incentives.
 However, our Compensation Committee determines, in its sole discretion, the actual amount of equity to be awarded to our executive officers each year reflecting our performance in the prior year, individual performance and competitive levels of long-term incentive compensation among our competitive sets.
+On this basis, our Compensation Committee determined that Mr. Bugger's long-term equity incentive award should be approximately 60% of his total compensation in order to further align his compensation with the total stockholder return of the Company.

 We generally grant equity awards annually in March.
 We grant equity awards to align the interests of our executives with those of our stockholders, and to create incentives for our executives to protect and grow shareholder value, including through maintenance and growth of our dividend.
 Our executive officers are not guaranteed any minimum number of shares of restricted stock or other equity grants.

+Types of Awards

-Types of Awards.
-Since our formation, we have mainly issued shares of restricted stock.
-From 2010 to 2012, based on a recommendation from F.W.
-Cook, we have granted an award to each executive officer that consisted of 75% restricted stock and 25% market stock units, or MSUs.
+Since our formation, we have issued shares of restricted stock.
+Commencing in 2013, based on a recommendation from F.W.
+Cook, we granted an award to each executive officer that consisted of 50% restricted stock and 50% performance stock units, or PSUs.
+From 2010 to 2012, we granted awards consisting of 75% restricted stock and 25% market stock units, or MSUs.
 Each of these types of awards is described in more detail below.